Flooding & Floodplains

 It doesn't matter where you live... you could flood at ANY time!

 The NFIP is administered by the Federal Emergency Management Agency (FEMA).
 FEMA produces the FIRMs, which are based on technical analyses, studies and historical flooding information.
 The FIRMs contain a variety of information, including flood risk information, special flood hazard areas, Base (or 100-year) Flood Elevations, areas subject to inundation by the 1% (100-year) and 0.2% (500-year) floods along primary channels, and common physical features like streams, highways, roads and railroads.
 FIRMs can usually be viewed at your local community map repository site - typically, your local planning or engineering office - or you can view FIRMs by contacting your homeowners insurance agent or mortgage company.
-For a nominal charge, FIRMs can be ordered from FEMA by calling 1-800-358-9616, or by logging on to their website.
+For a nominal charge, FIRMs can be ordered from FEMA.

 Flood Insurance Must Be Purchased Separately

 In Harris County, more homes flood annually than are destroyed by fire.
-You have fire insurance.
-Do you have flood insurance?
+If you have a mortgage, you likely have fire insurance as part of your homeowner's policy.
+But do you have flood insurance?

-Remember that flood insurance is not included in your standard homeowner's policy - you must provide for it separately - and the cost is relatively inexpensive (especially if your home is not located in the mapped flood plain).
+Remember that flood insurance is not included in your standard homeowner's policy - you must provide for it separately - and the cost is relatively inexpensive (especially if your home is not located in the mapped 1% floodplain).
 Flood insurance is sold through private insurance companies and is financially backed by the federal government.
 Contact your insurance agent for more information about purchasing flood insurance.
 Having flood insurance will not keep you from flooding, but it will help you recover.
 So remember, everyone lives in a flood zone, but most people don't know their degree of flood risk.
 The District recommends that all residents carry flood insurance.
-Please do so.